-- A list of PCC members and officers with contact details - A pastoral list of the congregation with names and contact details possibly with photos too - Contact details for other licensed ministers SSMs, PTOs, readers, elders etc. - Names and contact details of the chairs of local parish councils - Information about local schools/pre-schools contact details of the headteacher. (if there is a CofE school in the parish, the incumbent will be an ex-officio governor). - Directions to the nearest post office/shop - Details of bin collection days
+- A list of PCC members and officers with contact details (please follow your GDPR policy) - A pastoral list of the congregation with names and contact details possibly with photos too - Contact details for other licensed ministers SSMs, PTOs, readers, elders etc. - Names and contact details of the chairs of local parish councils - Information about local schools/pre-schools contact details of the headteacher. - (if there is a CofE school in the parish, the incumbent will be an ex-officio governor). - Directions to the nearest post office/shop - Details of bin collection days